BedrockFrontiers/sol/README.md

 The Threadmarks feature is a trademark owned by Bedrock Frontiers.
 All rights reserved.
 If you wish to use the Threadmarks name or logo, please refer to our [Trademark Guide](./docs/trademark.md).

+## Changelog

+To view the complete development history of the Sol Programming Language, please refer to the [Commits History](https://github.com/BedrockFrontiers/sol/commits/main).

 ## License

 This project is licensed under the [Apache License 2.0](./LICENSE).